Abdulrahman-Qadi/Abdulrahman-Qadi/README.md

 - 👋 Hi, I’m @Abdulrahman-Qadi
 - 🎓 I am a Postgraduate student in Artificial Intelligence at London, UK
 - 🌱 Asipiring to become a Machine Learning / Data Science Expert 🦾
-- 👨🏻‍💻 I’m looking to apply for jobs in Software Development & Data Engineering 💎
+- 👨🏻‍💻 I’m looking to apply for jobs in AI & Data Engineering 💎
 - 📫 How to reach me ...

 Instagram 📷: @3bdulra7man_alqadi